samnalkande/Automated-Dino-Game/README.md

 Sometimes it won't work you need to change size of i and j This will change size of rectange which will make it more efficient

+# packages impoted
+1)time
+2)pyautogui:You need to install it using pip install pillow 3)